zenstackhq/zenstack-v3/README.md

     </a>
 </div>

-> V3 is currently in beta phase and not ready for production use.
-Feedback and bug reports are greatly appreciated.
-Please visit this dedicated [discord channel](https://discord.com/channels/1035538056146595961/1352359627525718056) for chat and support.

 # What's ZenStack

-> Read full documentation at 👉🏻 https://zenstack.dev/v3.
+> Read full documentation at 👉🏻 https://zenstack.dev/docs.

 ZenStack is a TypeScript database toolkit for developing full-stack or backend Node.js/Bun applications.
 It provides a unified data modeling and access solution with the following features:

 - A modern schema-first ORM that's compatible with [Prisma](https://github.com/prisma/prisma)'s schema and API
-- Versatile data access APIs: high-level (Prisma-style) ORM queries + low-level ([Kysely](https://github.com/kysely-org/kysely)) query builder
+- Versatile query APIs: high-level Prisma-style ORM queries + low-level [Kysely](https://github.com/kysely-org/kysely) query builder
-- Built-in access control and data validation (coming soon)
+- Built-in access control and data validation
-- Advanced data modeling patterns like [polymorphism](https://zenstack.dev/blog/polymorphism)
+- Advanced data modeling patterns like [polymorphism](https://zenstack.dev/docs/orm/polymorphism)
-- Designed for extensibility and flexibility: plugins, life-cycle hooks, etc.
+- Designed for extensibility and flexibility
-- Automatic CRUD web APIs with adapters for popular frameworks (coming soon)
+- Automatic CRUD web APIs with adapters for popular frameworks
-- Automatic [TanStack Query](https://github.com/TanStack/query) hooks for easy CRUD from the frontend (coming soon)
+- Automatic [TanStack Query](https://github.com/TanStack/query) hooks for easy CRUD from the frontend

 # What's New in V3

-ZenStack V3 is a major rewrite of [V2](https://github.com/zenstackhq/zenstack).
-The biggest change is V3 doesn't have a runtime dependency to Prisma anymore.
-Instead of working as a big wrapper of Prisma as in V2, V3 made a bold move and implemented the entire ORM engine using [Kysely](https://github.com/kysely-org/kysely), while keeping the query API fully compatible with Prisma.

-Please check [this blog post](https://zenstack.dev/blog/next-chapter-1) for why we made this big architectural change decision.
+ZenStack V3 is a major rewrite of [V2](https://github.com/zenstackhq/zenstack/docs/2.x).
+It replaced Prisma ORM with its own ORM engine built on top of [Kysely](https://kysely.dev) while keeping a Prisma-compatible query API.
+This architecture change brings the level of flexibility that we couldn't imagine in previous versions.
+Please check [this blog post](https://zenstack.dev/blog/next-chapter-1) for why we made this bold decision.

 Even without using advanced features, ZenStack offers the following benefits as a drop-in replacement to Prisma: